SeiryuZ/HemeWeb/proposal/README.md

 HemeLB [1], a fluid dynamic simulation software that is used for the study of blood flow, have complex workflow that cause simulation reproduction challenging.
-Every simulation requires correctly configured tools with correct version, parameters and inputs which may be different on each run.
+Every simulation requires correctly configured tools and inputs which is different on each run.
 Moreover, minimum computing resources needed by each steps of the workflow to run efficiently also varies, from consumer-grade computing resources like personal PC to a highly parallel one like ARCHER supercomputer.
-These facts, coupled with the manual documentation of each simulation configurations, versions, and input files render the simulation reproduction non-trivial for interested parties.
-One should get access to similar computing resources, correctly configure tools, and exact duplicate of inputs before reproducing the simulation.
+These facts, coupled with the manual documentation of each simulation parameters render the simulation reproduction non-trivial for interested parties like doctors or scientists, who may not have the technological expertise to begin with.